 - Black coffee (with no cream and sugar added, but stevia is allowed) and water

-Foods to avoid on the military diet are any other foods that are “off-plan” and not included in predetermined meals, even healthy foods since they still increase overall calorie intake.
-During the three days of the military diet when calories are restricted, examples of off-plan foods that are avoided include:
+There are a number of foods that are you won’t find included in the military diet plan menu, even some healthy foods since they still increase overall calorie intake.
+During the three days of the military diet when calories are restricted, examples of “off-plan foods” that are avoided include:

 - Any additional fruits or vegetables besides what’s included